heremaps/xyz-documentation/docs/api/devguide/geocoderInt.md

       }
     }</pre></code></td>
 <td>The adress is exatly the same.
-The coordines are slightly different.
+The coordinates are slightly different.
-The Reverse Geocoder returnes beside the adress also coordines to access the building, a map view and a position.
+The Reverse Geocoder returnes beside the adress also coordinates to access the building, a map view and a position.
 This position is exactly what we got from forward geocoder.</td>
 </tr>
 </table>